chl850405/christi-portfolio-copy/README.md

 ## Description

-A React website featuring six of my projects, an about me section resume and a contact page.
+A React website featuring seven of my projects, an about me section resume and a contact page.

 ## Table of Contents